kosmatov/sleepwatcher-wezterm/README.md

 sleepwatcher-wezterm
 =====================

-Automatically changes wezterm background image when the screen is locked or unlocked on Mac OS X
+Automatically changes wezterm background image when the screen is locked on Mac OS X

 ## Installation